-In a recent rate case involving Pennbrooke's sister company, Labrador Utilities, Inc., the Commission recognized the volatility of computer maintenance expense, and determined that a five-year average is an appropriate basis for ratemaking purposes, and excluded the portion of Phoenix Project IT maintenance charges associated with UI divested systems, consistent with the Commission's treatment of the Phoenix Project costs per ERC.
-Based on the five-year average (2007-2011) and Pennbrooke's ERC allocation percentage, staff calculates a reduction of \$2,545 for water and \$2,124 for wastewater.
-Moreover, removing the Phoenix Project computer maintenance charges for the divested systems share, staff determined that computer maintenance expense should be further reduced by \$78 and \$65 for water and wastewater, respectively.
+In a recent rate case involving Pennbrooke's sister company, Labrador Utilities, Inc., we recognized the volatility of computer maintenance expenses, and determined that a five-year average is an appropriate basis for ratemaking purposes, and excluded the portion of Phoenix Project IT maintenance charges associated with UI divested systems, consistent with the our treatment of the Phoenix Project costs per ERC.
+Based on the five-year average (2007-2011) and Pennbrooke's ERC allocation percentage, we order a reduction of \$2,545 for water and \$2,124 for wastewater.
+Moreover, removing the Phoenix Project computer maintenance charges for the divested systems share, we find that computer maintenance expense shall be further reduced by \$78 and \$65 for water and wastewater, respectively.